ASF

 Remark (D is a subtractable feedthrough term).

-Controllability and observability, as characterised above, do not depend on . enters only the algebraic term added to the output at each instant , with no memory and no dynamics: given a measured output and a known input , the quantity is available before any question about reconstructing from is even posed. can always be subtracted off first; it plays no role in Section 3, in this section, or, as Section 5 makes precise, in internal stability.
+Controllability and observability, as characterised above, do not depend on . enters only the algebraic term added to the output at each instant , with no memory and no dynamics: given a measured output and a known input , the quantity is available before any question about reconstructing from is even posed. can always be subtracted off first; it plays no role in Section I.3, in this section, or, as Section I.5 makes precise, in internal stability.

-5. BIBO stability
+I.5.
+BIBO stability

 Every dosing regimen a clinician actually administers is bounded: a finite infusion rate, a finite number of finite doses.
 BIBO stability asks whether that alone is enough to guarantee a bounded measured response, a weaker and more operationally relevant question than whether the state itself decays.